barrelstrength/sprout-docs/sprout-import/field-importers.md

 To add support for your custom fields you will need to:

-1. Create a Field Importer class that extends `barrelstrength\sproutbase\contracts\sproutimport\BaseFieldImporter`
+1. Create a Field Importer class that extends `barrelstrength\sproutbase\contracts\sproutimport\FieldImporter`
 2. Register your Field Importer

 To register your Element Importer, you can register your custom Element Importer class using the `EVENT_REGISTER_IMPORTER_TYPES` event: